gauravkr0071/Intro/_pages/about.md

 At starting of pandemic, I was working as a Research enginner in Banglore based stealth-mode startup [Bramhansh tech.
 Pvt Ltd.](https://bramhansh.in/) on their Futuristic AI based Lifestyle product.
 My work was to develop AI algorithm which can sense the change in mood of a person and recommends music according to it, for this we are capturing Brain waves from the person from a Headphone,  "<em>Oh have you watched, Black mirror episodes, you guessed it right</em>".
 The detail work i will post soon here with the code.

+⚡ Latest Updates : Glad to inform you that my paper on "__Fault diagnosis of Machines using Deep Convolutional Beta-Variational Autoencoder__" has been accepted by __IEEE Transactions on Artificial intelligence__ on 4th sept 2021.
+It will take some time for IEEE team to publish on ieee sites.
+Codes and tutorial of this paper will be uploaded [here](https://github.com/gauravkr0071/beta-VAE) soon.

 ## __My Tech Stack:-__
 - __Framework__ : Keras, Tensorflow, pytorch, Scikit-learn, NumPy, Matplotlib
 - __Languages__: C/C++, Python, MATLAB